Connectors

 What are Connectors?

-Connectors are specialized components that connect telemetry pipelines, transforming data between signal types or routing telemetry to multiple destinations.
+Connectors are specialized components that connect telemetry pipelines, transforming data between signal types or routing telemetry into different downstream pipelines.
 Unlike processors that modify data within a single pipeline, connectors can change the telemetry type (for example, convert logs to metrics) or split data flows across pipelines.

 Connector Categories